sebastianpiresmolin/epoch-drops/README.md

 ## 🌐 Overview

-Epoch Drops is a multi-component ecosystem built to collect, analyze, and display mob drop and quest reward data from World of Warcraft (3.3.5a), focused specifically on the **ChromieCraft** server.
+Epoch Drops is a multi-component ecosystem built to collect, analyze, and display mob drop and quest reward data from World of Warcraft (3.3.5a), focused specifically on the **Epoch** server.

 This project helps players discover where to find items, how often they drop, and what quests reward them.